Kolmogorov and Wasserstein Distances between Max-Stable Distributions: Abstract

-\begin{quote} {\bf Abstract:} In this contribution, we derive explicit bounds on the Kolmogorov distance for multivariate max-stable distributions with Fr\'echet margins.
-We formulate those bounds in terms of (i) Wasserstein distances between de Haan representers, (ii) total variation distances between angular measures—removing the dimension factor from earlier results in the $\ell_\alpha$–sphere case—and (iii) discrepancies of the $\Psi$–functions in the inf–argmax decomposition.
-Extensions to different margins and Archimax/clustered Archimax copulas are further discussed.
-Examples include logistic, comonotonic, independent and Brown–Resnick models. \end{quote}
+We derive explicit comparison bounds for multivariate max-stable distributions with unit-$\alpha$-Fr\'echet margins.
+For the Kolmogorov distance, the bounds are expressed through Wasserstein distances between powered de Haan representers, total variation distances between angular measures, and discrepancies of the $\Psi$-functions in the inf--argmax decomposition.
+On the positive $\ell_\alpha$-sphere, the coefficient multiplying the setwise angular total-variation distance contains no explicit dimension factor for the unnormalised angular measures used here.
+Separately, for $1\le p<\alpha$, a synchronous de Haan--LePage coupling bounds the $p$-Wasserstein distance between the max-stable laws by an $\alpha$-Wasserstein transport cost between their unpowered de Haan representers.
+We also compare laws with a common extreme-value copula and different Fr\'echet indices, obtaining an exact $\ell_1$-Wasserstein formula when $p=1$, and discuss applications to Archimax and clustered Archimax copulas and to Brown--Resnick/H\"usler--Reiss models.